 When you find yourself grappling with an addiction, it is natural to seek treatment, which offers you your best chance at recovery.
 But, treatment will require that you first undergo detoxification: the process by which the Percocet (and other drugs and/or alcohol) is removed from your body, transitioning you into a drug- and alcohol-free state.

 Percocet contains both oxycodone and acetaminophen.
 Oxycodone is opioid medication used for pain; it may also be referred to as an opiate or narcotic.
 Acetaminophen is a milder pain reliever, and it increases the potency of oxycodone.
 Because Percocet contains opioids, you will be undergoing an opioid withdrawal, which is one of the more difficult ones and one that fairs better with professional care and treatment.

 To find a detox center appropriate to your particular Percocet addiction, you should look to experts.
 Out advisors can answer your questions, discuss financing, and connect you with some excellent professional detox treatment.
-Call 800-405-2627 now and get started.
+Call 800-315-1376 (Who Answers?) now and get started.

 Opioids: Tolerance and Withdrawal

 According to the US National Library of Medicine, 435,000 people in the US used heroin in 2014.
 However, roughly 4.3 million were nonmedical users of opioid painkillers.
 That’s approximately nine times more recreational opioid reliever users than heroin users, which should highlight how widespread the problem is.

 When opioids, like Percocet, are taken on a regular basis, users develop what is termed “tolerance” and the effects of the drugs are lessened.
 In order to achieve the same results, users have to up their dosage.
 Tolerance will occur at different rates for different effects.
 The book Drug Use: Opioid Detoxification reports tolerance to respiratory depression, for example, set-in later than tolerance to the euphoric effects of the drug.